leandronsp/ruby-concurrency-benchmark/README.md

 ## Ruby concurrency benchmark

-This projects run a benchmark using different concurrency strategies in Ruby.
+This project runs a benchmark using different concurrency strategies in Ruby.

 ### Global results